ecmwf/anemoi-docs/docs/contributing/testing.rst

 Marking Long-Running Tests
 ==========================

-For long-running integration tests, we use the `--longtests` flag to ensure that they are run only when necessary.
-This means that you should add the correspondong marker to these tests:
+For long-running integration tests, we use the `SLOW_TESTS` environment variable to ensure that they are run only when necessary.
+This means that you should add the correspondong decorator to these tests:

 .. code:: python

-   @pytest.mark.longtests
+   from anemoi.utils.testing import skip_slow_tests

+   @skip_slow_tests
-   def test_long():
+   def test_slow():
          pass

 Configuration Handling